wanxinjin/wanxinjin.github.io/_pages/about.md

 The  research of our **[Intelligent Robotics and Interactive Systems (IRIS)](https://asu-iris.github.io/){:target="_blank"}** Lab is focused on

-- **Human robot alignment:**  We develop methods to empower a robot with the ability to efficiently understand and be understood by human users through a variety of physical interactions.
-We explore how robots can aptly respond to and collaborate meaningfully with users.
+- **Human-robot alignment:**  We develop innovative methods that enable robots to seamlessly understand and communicate with humans through various physical interactions.
+Our work includes developing adaptive learning algorithms and intuitive control interfaces to enhance  representation alignment between humans and robots.

-- **Robot manipulation:** We leverage physical principles to derive representations/models that enable robots to interact efficiently with their surroundings.
-We  develop algorithms to enable robots manipulate objects through contact efficiently and robustly.
+- **Contact-rich manipulation:** We develop advanced physics-based representations and frameworks that enable robots to interact with and manipulate physical objects efficiently and precisely.
+Our goal is to enhance robots’ capabilities in performing complex tasks, such as assembly and sorting, in unstructured environments.

-- **Fundamental methods in robotics:** We focus on developing fundamental theories and algorithms for achieving efficient, safe, and robust robot intelligence.
-Our methods lie at the intersection of model-based (control and optimization) and data-driven approaches, harnessing the complementary benefits of both.
+- **Fundamental methods for robot autonomy:** We develop fundamental theories/algorithms for  efficient, safe, and robust robot intelligence, by harnessing the complementary benefits of model-based (control/optimization) and data-driven (machine learning & AI) approaches.